smodiz/quiznerd/README.md

 #### Refactoring Quiz (Use a Service Object) ####

 Quiz stayed reasonably small, but even so, I noticed that it was handling some things that it shouldn't.
-It was sometimes called upon to create Categories and Subjects, when clearly those things should not be the responsibility of Quiz.
-The reason for this transgression is that the "Create Quiz" form (and Edit, too) allows you to select a category from a drop down, OR just type a new one into a text area field and it will be created for you and assigned to that Quiz (just a convenience feature for the user).
+The reason for this transgression is that the "Create Quiz" form (and Edit, too) allows you to select a category from a drop down, OR type a new one into a text field and it will be created for you and assigned to that Quiz (just a "convenience" feature for the user).
+Same thing for Subject.
+Because of this, Quiz had attributes of new_category and new_subject and was called upon to create Categories and Subjects when those fields were filled in, when clearly those things should not be the responsibility of Quiz.
+Naughty, yes?

-Since creating a Quiz now involved collaboration between multiple models, I introduced a service object to handle creating a Quiz, and creating the Category and Subject, too, as needed.
+Since creating a Quiz now involved collaboration between multiple models, I introduced a service object to handle the process of creating a Quiz, and creating the Category and Subject, too, as needed.

 #### Tags ####

 I originally intended only to tag cheatsheets, but as I started implementing it, I thought it would be more interesting to make it a polymorphic many to many relationship.
-So cheatsheets are taggable, as are Flash Card Decks, and they can each have multpiple tags.
+So cheatsheets are taggable, and I made Flash Card Decks my secong taggable.
+They can each have multpiple tags.

 #### Facades ####